Hiking the Appalachian Trail

 Certain sections of the Trail present risky obstacles that even the most seasoned hikers find difficult.
 You need to be careful of dehydration and practice proper health and sanitation to avoid health problems while on the Trail.
 While most people you encounter on the Trail are friendly, you should practice basic safety precautions.
 It is important to be aware of what you might face on the Trail for your safety and for the safety of others.

-Health Hazards on the Appalachian Trail
+Health Hazards on the AT

 As with any activity a person undertakes there are some health risks associated with hiking the Trail.
 Since on the Appalachian Trail you will be further away from professional medical care than usual it’s in your best interest to be familiar with the most common health hazards hikers may encounter and what to do should you experience them.